Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 ![Active price groups](../../Assets/Screenshots/POS/Management/GlobalSettings/ActivePriceGroups.png "[Active price groups]")

-Enable the toggles next to the desired price groups.
+Enable the toggles next to the desired price groups and click the [Save] button.

 ### Add the price group price to offers